kvnang/frkennyang/src/posts/The Honest Truth About Online Mass/index.md

 The second reason is closely related to the first: online Mass is not the real Mass because it lacks the *context of transcendence* in which sacraments ought to be celebrated.
 Transcendence points to “existence or experience beyond the normal or physical level.”[^20] This context includes sacred art, music, architecture, responses, gestures, silence, etc.

 Why should we be immersed in all these elements when we participate in Mass?
 Because of the *law of incarnation*.
 In the incarnation, the Son assumed human nature composed of soul and body.
-By doing so, he elevated his body—a material thing —and made it an instrument of his divinity.
+By doing so, he elevated his body—a material thing—and made it an instrument of his divinity.
 The incarnation tells us that material things are not bad; rather, they can lead us to God.

 ![St. Peter's Basilica in Rome](07_transcendence.jpg 'Basilica of St. Peter (Vatican). © 2020 Kenny Ang')